-Single Holder Certificate - This certificate is issued to an adult for himself or on behalf of a minor ot to a minor.
+- Single Holder Certificate - This certificate is issued to an adult for himself or on behalf of a minor or to a minor.

-- Procedure of Purchase of Certificate - The applicant needs to be present and submit an application form, to buy a Kisan Vikas Patra certificate.
-The payment for this certificate can be made by cash, a demand draft drawn in favor of the Postmaster or a signed withdrawal form or cheque.
+- Procedure of Purchase of Certificate - The applicant needs to be present and submit an application form to buy a Kisan Vikas Patra.
+The payment for this certificate can be made by cash, a demand draft drawn in favour of the Postmaster or a signed withdrawal form or cheque.

 - It will be simple interest and calculated at the rate applicable from time to time to Post Office Savings Account.

 - Any part of the period, for the purpose of payment of interest, that is less than one month shall be ignored.

 - The depositor can receive the interest in lump sum at the time of repayment of the due amount.

 Kisan Vikas Patra Encashment